slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 kids learn from watching you.

 convenience for you vs best thing for the kid. ipad example. you must provide interesting activities.

+Divide up your life.
+Spend 33% of your time around people lower than you, you can mentor them.
+Spend 33% of your time with people that are on your level – your friends and peers.
+Spend 33% of your time with people that are 10-20 years ahead of you.
+Those are your mentors.”
 -->

 Fatherhood makes you a mentor independently of your will.
 Learn how to give advice.